Events & Happenings

 Other Events and Notes of Interest

-PEANUT BUTTER CLUB: November 24
+PEANUT BUTTER CLUB: April 27

-There will be no Peanut Butter Club presentation on November 24.
+There will be no Peanut Butter Club presentation on May 4.

-WOODS HOLE PUBLIC LIBRARY: Week of November 27
+WOODS HOLE PUBLIC LIBRARY: Week of April 23

-WHOI OCEAN SCIENCE EXHIBIT CENTER & GIFTSHOP
+WHOI OCEAN SCIENCE DISCOVERY CENTER & GIFTSHOP:

-Located at 15 School Street, Woods Hole, the Center is open Tuesday – Friday, 10:00 a.m. – 4:30 p.m., in November and December.
-For more information, call (508) 289-2663.
+Located at 15 School Street, Woods Hole, will open April 16, school vacation week, for the season.
+For a schedule of special events and activities, please visit http://www.whoi.edu/schoolvacationweek or call (508) 289-2663.
 WHOI merchandise is available year-round by visiting our online store at http://shop.whoi.edu/.